 We said: What will grab this generation by the horns?
 What item do young people have the “hots” for?
 Cheetos!

-It doesn’t seem that Cheetos went mainstream on the menu, but culturally they continue to pervade.
+It doesn’t seem that Cheetos went mainstream on the menu, but culturally, the snack continues to pervade.
 Though, it’s not just Cheetos.
-Takis are popular and some chefs/artists have their own take, including Chef Jenner Tomaska at Chicago’s Esmé.
+Takis are very popular.
+Some chefs/artists are even displaying their own take, including Chef Jenner Tomaska at Chicago’s Esmé.
 (Please click here to see.
 The video of the cheese puff extruding process is one of a kind.)

 Prediction: Global Appetizer Trends